Niklas81/brickwall/README.md

 If you take a look at the source directory, you will see another jQuery plugin (brickwallFocusPointer).
 It will help you to choose the focus point of your pictures.
 See the demo for more details.
+The last - and not the least - it's responsive and can be dynamically reload!

 ### Licence ###